-Following the application of the investment strategy, the Master Fund's eligible investment universe is thus reduced by at least 20% compared to the initial universe, i.e. bonds and other debt securities denominated in Euros and covered by the ESG analysis process.
+Following the application of the investment strategy, the Master Fund's eligible investment universe is thus reduced by at least 25% compared to the initial universe (as described in the Sub-Fund's prospectus).
+The threshold will be increased to 30% starting from January 1st, 2026.